-Companies that are facing financial problems (or worse) can be difficult to detect for lenders and businesses providing credit terms.
+Companies that are facing financial problems or serious interruptions to their business can be difficult to detect by their lenders and suppliers providing credit terms.
 Landlords, service providers and businesses with large supply chains are often highly exposed.

-For secured creditors, our Dispute Resolution and Litigation Team will work closely with you to pursue assets and guarantors, and employ our substantial experience to help resolve priority contests between other creditors.
-We can advise you on terminating contracts if a customer defaults and determine a final cost that must be paid immediately – even if there was significant time left to pay.
+For secured creditors, our Dispute Resolution and Litigation Team will work closely with you to successfully pursue assets and guarantors, and employ our substantial experience to help resolve priority contests between other creditors.
+We also advise on how to go about terminating contracts if a customer defaults and determining a final cost that must be paid immediately – even if the contract had significant time left to pay.
 Our experience in the property sector sees us often advising landlords on how to handle an insolvent tenant and serving eviction notices on their behalf.